At Aimé, we care about your privacy.

 WHERE IS YOUR DATA STORED?

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Union.
-It may also be processed by staff operating outside the EU who work for us or for one of our contractors.
-Such staff maybe engaged in, among other things, the processing of your payment details and the provision of support services.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK.
+It may also be processed by staff operating abroad who work for us or for one of our contractors.
+Such staff may be engaged in, among other things, the processing of your payment details and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps required by the GDPR to make sure our contractors offer the adequate level of protection such as the EU-U.S. Privacy Shield Framework.

 All information you provide to us is stored on secure servers owned by our contractors.
 Any payment transactions will be encrypted.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.